 The Old Rectory

-Originally a Church of Ireland rectory, built in 1896, this charming guesthouse is a 10-minute bus ride to Queen's University and the city centre.
-It features award-winning, locally sourced, organic breakfasts and serves a light supper and complimentary Irish whiskey every night.
-Free Wi-Fi and internet access are also available.Address: , 148 Malone Road, Belfast, BT9 5LH
+Originally a Church of Ireland rectory, built in 1896, this charming guesthouse is a 15-minute bus ride to Queen's University and the city centre.
+It features award-winning, locally sourced organic breakfasts and serves a light supper every night.
+Free Wi-Fi access is also available.Address: , 148 Malone Road, Belfast, BT9 5LH

 Telephone: +44 28 9066 7882.